-It is a estimated that more than a million Americans live with Parkinson ‘s disease, a number which is rising steadily over recent years.
+It is estimated that more than a million Americans live with Parkinson‘s disease.
+This is a number which is rising steadily over recent years.
 One has to realize that Parkinson is a chronic and progressive disease which is neurological in nature.
 This disease has a number of symptoms which may be psychological or physical in nature.
+A variety of medicines are available to manage the symptoms of Parkinson’s disease.
+Parkinson’s medications are directed at easing these symptoms and improving quality of life.

-Parkinson disease is a neurological disease and most its early signs are subtle and may vary in different individuals.
+Parkinson disease is a neurological disease and most of its early signs are subtle and may vary in different individuals.
 Sometimes, the disease may go unnoticed for years before the tremors are too obvious to overlook.
-Its strongly recommended that you should get yourself checked with a physician, especially if the person’s family has a medical history associated with Parkinson disease.
+It is strongly recommended that you should get yourself checked by a physician, especially if the person’s family has a medical history associated with Parkinson disease.
+After identifying your medical history and other factors, your physician will prescribe Parkinson’s medications tailored to each patient’s unique symptoms.
+Medicinal treatment is started when symptoms begin to interfere with a person’s ability to perform his/her daily activities.

-There are many subtle symptoms of parkinson’s which are usually overlooked.
+There are many subtle symptoms of Parkinson’s which are usually overlooked.
 If these symptoms are identified early, then it may be useful in getting medical intervention and tackle the disease before it becomes debilitating.
-Although there are no standardized set of symptoms, the following symptoms are generally considered to identify Parkinson’s disease:
+Although there is no standardized set of symptoms, the following symptoms are generally considered to identify Parkinson’s disease:

 - History of constipation